TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-24-ai-bias-and-fairness.md

 *Pauses, looks up*

 If AI always shows doctors as men, who benefits?
-Men applying to medical school?
-Medical schools that want to maintain certain demographics?
-Companies selling medical equipment to male doctors?
+If AI always defaults to Western examples, who benefits?
+The people already in power.
+The people already represented.
+The systems already in place.

 *Closes notebook*